DMiC-Lab-HFUT/FDKT/README.md

 5 3 2 2 5
 0.5 0.4 0.8 0.5 1.0
 ```
 The example shows the interaction record sequences of two students.
 Each student has three lines of data.
 The first line is an integer that represents the total number of interaction steps for that student.
-The second line represents the concept IDs of the student's interactions at each time step.
+The second line represents the exercise IDs of the student's interactions at each time step.
 The third line represents the scores of the student's interactions at each time step.

 ##   Cite
 @article{liu2024fuzzykt,